Los Angeles bids for the Summer Olympics: Negotiations with the IOC

 In the meantime, Mayor Bradley needed the city council to approve his proposal for an insurance policy, and councilmembers were deeply divided on the issue.
 Several members said that a referendum should be held in November 1978 to decide whether to accept the contract or not.
 Another referendum, the statewide Proposition 13, passed on June 6, blocking property tax increases and making it difficult for California to institute new taxes.
 The success of this "revolt" against taxation cast doubt on any proposal for the Olympics which involved taxpayer money.

-Negotiations between the IOC and Los Angeles continued at a summit in Montreal on June 19.
+Negotiations between the IOC and Los Angeles continued at in a summit in Montreal on June 19.
 No progress was made during the six-hour meeting.
 With the deadline approaching and no agreement in sight, Bradley announced on July 11 that he would withdraw the city's bid unless the IOC released it from financial liability.
 On July 18, Killanin rejected the city's ultimatum, and so Bradley asked the city council to withdraw the bid.

-While the IOC considered giving the Olympics to a recent host such as Munich or Montreal, both cities were reluctant to even consider the possibility of hosting again.
-Willi Daume, who had been chief organizer of the 1972 Summer Olympics, said that Munich would host again only "if no other city in the world came forward" and that "only in case of an emergency for the Olympic movement, would we even agree to study the problem."
+As the tradition demands,IOC considered giving the Olympics to a recent host such as Munich or Montreal, both cities were reluctant to even consider the possibility of hosting again.
+Willi Daume, who had been chief organizer of the 1972 Summer Olympics, said that Munich would host again only "if no other city in the world came forward" and that "only in case of an emergency for the Olympic movement, would we even agree to study the situation."
 Iona Campagnolo, Canada's Minister of State for Fitness and Amateur Sport, said that it would be irresponsible for Montreal to host again when it had not finished paying its debts from the 1976 Summer Olympics, and that the tax-cutting spirit behind "Proposition 13 is as alive and well in Canada as it is in Los Angeles."
 New York City, which had lost the USOC nomination, was more willing to step in, but the USOC remained committed to Los Angeles as its candidate.